SignalK/specification/gitbook-docs/permissions.md

 # Permissions Model

+**This section is experimental and not implemented in the Node Server Reference Implementation**

 The permissions model for Signal K is based on the UNIX file permissions model.
 This was first developed in the late 1970's and is still perfectly suited to the internet today, so its got to be a pretty sound model!.

 So we adapted it for Signal K. See http://www.tutorialspoint.com/unix/unix-file-permission.htm